 And, finally, I'm not advocating that you protest in favor of eliminating existing college debt (far more than $1 trillion!), for those are contractual debts with terms agreed to by both the borrower and the lender; just because the borrower feels burdened by paying off their debt does not mean that they should not have to do so, morally or legally.
 Indeed, for a given borrower to *not* pay their debt simply places the burden of paying for their education on unrelated others who were simply investing their money - a measure of their labor essentially - in order to make a profit, perhaps for their retirement, or to start a business, etc. Also, keep in mind that these same people who complain mightily about their college debt (on average about $35,000) and how they could never in a lifetime pay it off would probably not think twice about taking out a $35,000 new car loan that they would be required to pay off in 5 years or so.
 Here, I must also point out that the fact that the government is the actual holder of much of the debt is irrelevant, for in the same way that government has no money to spend but what it takes from taxpayers, it has no debt that is not the obligation of taxpayers to repay; for the government to annul all college debt would simply be stealing from some citizens to pay for the "free" college education of other citizens.

 No, on the topic of being pro-active against the education system that is ripping you off, I would suggest that your passion be directed towards exposing the fact that the typical university - despite their never-ending pleading and pathetic claims of needing ever more money - could actually cover the cost of education only with but a tiny fraction of their current budgets (10-20% or so, and that is easily proven by looking at their budget details).
 Indeed, as evidence of this, decades ago the cost per year per student (in inflation-adjusted constant-value dollars) was a tiny fraction of what it is now.
 You might ask, what's happened in the meantime to drive up costs, and specifically what can one rally against in a crusade to reduce the cost of attending college?
-As anyone with even a little life experience might suspect, just "follow the money" and see what your extra money has been spent on: lavish, academically unnecessary facilities such as stadiums, recreation centers, student unions, and over-the-top classrooms; various perpetually subsidized, money-losing university "businesses" ranging from upscale apartments, to events centers, stadiums, concert halls and theaters, to "research institutes" that in reality act like de facto consulting companies competing with the private sector for routine business; pseudo-farm athletic teams that have nothing at all to do with education yet typically cost students and taxpayers tens of millions of dollars per year; scores of obviously useless, politically-correct, non-academic "programs" and "services" - all richly funded and staffed - that didn't even exist a few decades ago; and a veritable army of extremely useless, but very highly paid bureaucrats who have come to think of themselves as royalty essential to running a university (which, as one might say, is actually ass-backwards, for their true job is just to make sure the power bills and such are paid, and to otherwise stay out of the way).
-Truly, both spending and mission creep at all colleges and universities are totally out of control, and the students and taxpayers are the victims!
+As anyone with even a little life experience might suspect, just "follow the money" and see what your extra money has been spent on: lavish, academically unnecessary facilities such as stadiums, recreation centers, student unions, and over-the-top classrooms; various perpetually subsidized, money-losing university "businesses" ranging from upscale apartments, to events centers, stadiums, concert halls and theaters, to "research institutes" that in reality act like de facto consulting companies competing with the private sector for routine business; pseudo-farm athletic teams that have nothing at all to do with education yet typically cost students and taxpayers tens of millions of dollars per year at a typical university; scores of obviously useless, politically-correct, non-academic "programs" and "services" - all richly funded and staffed - that didn't even exist a few decades ago; and a veritable army of extremely useless, but very highly paid bureaucrats who have come to think of themselves as royalty essential to running a university (which, as one might say, is actually ass-backwards, for their true job is just to make sure the power bills and such are paid, and to otherwise stay out of the way).
+Truly, spending, mission creep and bureaucracy at all colleges and universities are totally out of control, and the students and taxpayers are the victims!
 Remember - importantly - that the core academic function of putting faculty in classrooms to teach students useful things doesn't cost very much at all.
 So, really, the root question is, would the high costs and college debt have even existed in a un-subsidized, truly free-market university system?
 No, of course not, for when given a chance the market provides for all, meaning that college would in some way be affordable for all; the important observation here is that once the government pseudo-monopoly on education is broken, there would be competition, and what that would provide is education that people want or need at a price that everyone can afford (which is what the free market effectively and demonstratively does in every other sector of the economy).
 Sure, there would still be relatively expensive elite colleges (probably much cheaper than today, though), but there would also be science universities sponsored by engineering and technology companies, medical schools sponsored by hospitals and pharmaceutical companies, trade schools sponsored by manufacturers, and even "WalMart" universities that would provide basic degrees for very little money.
 So, what you should *really* unceasingly protest against is the totally evil racket of "public education", i.e. government education, whose only business these days is evidently to steal lots of money from taxpayers and students, and then use it to enrich themselves and build their pathetic little empires (while, at the same time, ironically, providing little or no real education!).

 So, that is my basic rant on what you need to do to get a real education at a fair price so that you can leap into the real world and make it your own.
 Some of the things I've said are, no doubt, harsh, but they are indeed true nevertheless.
 And, to be fair, implementing the above advice would not always be easy.
 But, in the end, you would be far better off with taking these things to heart rather than simply ignoring them, for, like it or not, they are "reality".
-Indeed, what I've discussed here gets to essence of the real-world versus the fantasy world, the productive versus the parasitic, the rational versus the politically-correct touchy-feely, and the honest and true versus the con-men of society.
+Indeed, what I've discussed here gets to essence of the real-world versus the fantasy world, the productive versus the parasitic, the rational versus the politically-correct touchy-feely, and the honest and true versus the con-men and propagandists of society.
 One, of course, should strive to be the former in all cases!